The Best Vanilla Buttercream Frosting

 Instructions

-- Add the powdered sugar gradually, about 1/2 cup at a time, mixing completely after each addition and scraping the sides of the bowl often.
+- Add the powdered sugar 1/2 cup at a time mixing on low speed until each addition has been fully combined.
+Scrape down the sides of the bowl as needed.

-- Increase the mixer speed to medium-high, and continue mixing while adding the heavy cream (start with the lesser amount and add more as needed until the desired consistency is reached).
-Add more powdered sugar for a thicker frosting.
+- Increase the mixer speed to medium/medium-high.
+Add the heavy cream or milk.
+Start with the lesser amount and add more as needed until the desired consistency is reached.

 Notes